 In the context of the survey, HTA related to the broader assessment of the economic impact of biosimilars.
 The responses for 75% of the countries indicated that HTA processes do not apply to biosimilars, see Table 3.
 In the eight countries where biosimilars are reported to undergo HTA, conditions and modalities are not harmonized and vary from one country to another.
 For example, in Finland, it was reported that biosimilars do not undergo HTA in hospitals but do so in the outpatient care setting while in France, the assessment is conducted through a simplified procedure, with clinical evidence analysed to assess the Therapeutic Value (SMR) and Added Therapeutic Value (ASMR).
 In Portugal, it was reported that a simplified procedure is in place for biosimilars.
 There is no assessment of clinical value, only pricing negotiations.
 Finally, in Hungary it was reported that biosimilars do not undergo HTA except if the product sets a higher price than the reference product.

-The intention of INN prescribing, meaning prescribing by the INN of the active ingredient of the medicine, is to disable incentives for brand name prescribing.
-Prescribing biological medicines by INN can lead to therapeutic changes for patients on treatment since the INN used for the biosimilar is in most cases the same as the one designated by WHO for the reference product.
+The intention of INN prescribing, meaning prescribing by the INN of the active ingredient of the medicine, is to disable incentives for brand-name prescribing.
+Prescribing biological medicines by INN can lead to therapeutic changes for patients on treatment since the INN used for the biosimilar is in most cases the same as the one designated by the World Health Organization (WHO) for the reference product.

 INN prescribing has been reported as either mandatory or recommended in 11 out of 32 countries (34%).
 In addition, it appeared from the responses that where INN prescribing was mandatory or recommended, the large majority of countries have introduced mechanisms to exempt biological medicines from prescribing by INN.
 In seven out of these 11 countries the responses indicated that biologicals are excluded from INN prescribing, which means that although INN prescribing for biologicals is recommended in Estonia, Greece, Latvia and Portugal, effectively, treatment changes may happen only in Estonia and Latvia, see Figure 4.